-The following is from our recently published eBook, Planning Your Next Website, of which you can download in its entirety for free by clicking here.
+Download the eBook The following is based on our eBook, Planning Your Next Website, which you can download in its entirety for free.
 As a website support company, we see the good, the bad, the ugly (and the really ugly).
 We hope to help organizations make the right hiring choices when it comes to having their next website built.

 A Big Budget Will NOT Shield You from Crap

 At FatLab we are privileged to be working for organizations that aren’t poor, cheap, or budget-strapped.
 Sure, they all have budgets, but my point is that the majority of the sites we see were not cheap; and bad development is not necessarily a reflection of what an organization paid for its website.